-Once airtightness is improved install a ventilation system, ideally mechanical ventilation with heat recovery (MVHR).
-MVHR systems provide constant background ventilation which has a positive effect on indoor air quality and reduces humidity levels.
-MVHR can sometimes be combined with a heat pump, referred to as 'compact heat pump unit'.
+Once airtightness is improved install a mechanical ventilation with heat recovery (MVHR) system to provide a constant and stable background ventilation.
+MVHR has a positive effect on indoor air quality and reduces humidity levels.

 Where adequate space for MVHR cannot be found, install continuous mechanical extract ventilation (MEV) with trickle vents instead.

-Airtightness and background ventilation should be improved at the same time to reduce condensation forming on internal surfaces and mould growth.
+Airtightness and background ventilation should be improved simultaneously to reduce condensation forming on internal surfaces and mould growth.